TryOmar/SpammerMod/README.md

 ## Overview
 The **Spam Manager** is a Minecraft mod for automating and managing chat spamming through a configuration system.
 It allows users to create, manage, and trigger spam messages within the game, offering full control over various spam-related tasks.

+## Important Disclaimer
+This mod is intended for legitimate purposes such as:
+- Automating repetitive messages for testing purposes
+- Creating simple auto-response systems
+- Testing anti-spam mechanisms on servers
+- Development and debugging of chat-related features

+**Note:** We are not responsible for any misuse of this mod.
+Users must comply with server rules and guidelines.
+Using this mod to harass other players or break server rules is strictly discouraged and may result in consequences from server administrators.

 ## Features
 - **Command-Based Management**: Supports multiple commands for handling spam configurations, including creating, deleting, renaming, and running spam sessions.
 - **Configuration Files**: Spam behavior is controlled via configuration files, each identified by a unique ID.